NadineWolgast/IntegrateALL/README.md

 ## Run examples
-Change the samples.csv file to point to your actual samples and change the sample_id names. for example:
+Copy or move your FASTQ files into one directory and change the samples.csv file to point to your actual samples and change the sample_id names.
+For example:

 | sample_id   |      left     |  right |
 |----------|:-------------:|------:|